 Prolonged morning fatigue isn’t an illness in and of itself.
 It is a sign that something isn’t working well in the body.
 You are incapable of recovering and you don’t have enough energy to carry out all your responsibilities.

 We all know that not sleeping enough is usually the most common cause of morning fatigue, but we’re going to dive into other things that could lead to further health complications.
 Keep in mind that what we are about to discuss is related to persistent morning fatigue.
 This means that it happens for at least 2 consecutive weeks.

 Doctors generally say that the first few hours of the morning are the most dangerous.

 They frequently talk about the so-called “syncope” caused by low blood pressure, which happens because of reduced blood circulation to the brain

 Read More: 5 Herbal Teas for Hypothyroidism

 Individuals suffering from hypothyroidism have a thyroid hormone deficiency which affects the body’s functions.
 This lack of hormones slows the metabolism, which lowers performance capabilities.
 You will feel tired and apathetic.
 Fatigue due to hypothyroidism is often more pronounced in the morning.

 3. Emotional problems

-4. Incorrect nutrition, extreme diets
+4. Poor nutrition and extreme diets